 Data Warehouse vs. Data Lake Use Cases

 - Data Warehouse: For an organization in the very competitive insurance industry agent and policyholder retention become important.
 Especially where insurance brokers operate independently in a mature but evolving marketplace.
-As described by John Ladley, President and Chief Delivery Officer, at First San Francisco Partners, an insurance company decided, recently, to address its data needs through a Data Warehouse.
-Internal and external data sources were packaged through ETL (extract, transform, and load) to a Data Warehouse.
+As described by John Ladley, an insurance company decided, recently, to address its data needs through a data warehouse.
+Internal and external data sources were packaged through ETL (extract, transform, and load) to a data warehouse.
 Customers, who could easily switch allegiances to other businesses, became retained due to service, in part, consistent and easy reporting for sales and marketing, underwriting and claims management.